AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-settings/touchpoint-removal-and-touchpoint-suppression.md

 Start with adding a rule and selecting the Field that will define your criteria.

-Choose from a list of Operators that will relate to the next set of values, which you'll add in the next column.
+Choose from a list of Operators that will relate to the next set of values, which you will add in the next column.

 ![](assets/1-1.png)